 Pre-Order Deposits are fully-refundable at any time.

 Deposits placed now receive a 30% discount off full price when net amount is due in Oct 2023: net invoiced balance = $480 in Oct 2023.

 First shipments — October, 2023.

 FREE SHIPPING* on $80 pre-orders placed now.

 Or, orders placed now at full-price, $800, receive personalized mounting, testing, fine-tuning and shipping both ways by Howell SkiBindings.
 This is a limited-time offer.

 Details: Super-tough engineering-grade-resins (non-hydroscopic Nylon-12 with 50% long glass fibers) & aluminum housings.
 Pure Teflon boot contact points.
-Pincer-toes provide solid lateral (not edge) control even on choppy ice.
-Solid stainless steel inner workings enhance durable, reliable function.
-Unique, Functional Decoupling (sm) blocks pre-release in each mode of release, even at standard chart settings.
-Utility patented, low, 17mm stand-height reduces MCL, ACL and meniscus — providing the efficient use of an AT-frame — or the addition of just about any under-binding plate while still being FIS-legal.
+Pincer-toes provide solid control even on choppy ice and during minor technique-mistakes.
+Stainless steel inner workings enhance durable, reliable function.
+Unique, Functional Decoupling (sm) blocks pre-release in each mode of release, even at chart settings.
+Utility patented, low 17mm stand-height reduces cumulative stress on the MCL, ACL and meniscus — providing the efficient use of an AT-frame — or the addition of just about any under-binding plate while still being FIS-legal.
 0°-ramp angle provides natural athletic stance.
 Adjustable toe height.
 Floating Mounting System minimizes the possibility of the binding pulling-out of the ski.

 Grip-Sole, OR ‘standard alpine sole’ compatible (both options included);

-Extra-set of insert-molded Pure Teflon AFD’s attachable with simple re-mounting of toe, included;
+Extra-pair of insert-molded pure Teflon AFD’s attachable with simple re-mounting of toe (to replace worn AFD’s);